Skip to content

 Try It Yourself

-Reading without practicing is useless; we recommend writing out each exercise by hand.
+Reading without practicing is like not learning at all.
+I suggest writing out each exercise by hand.

 Exercise 1: Add Stream Operators to the Previous Fraction